Skip to content

 Target Audience

-The Internet Society Foundation’s Research Programme supports global research collaborations that advance understanding of the Internet and its value for all.
+The Internet Society Foundation’s Research Program supports global research collaborations that advance understanding of the Internet and its value for all.

 • Promote novel methodologies that generate solutions to Internet-related challenges